Routine Stucco Care

 The Muscogee County School District holds preschool to grade 12, and consists of 35 elementary schools, 12 middle schools, and nine high schools.
 The district has over 2,000 full-time teachers and over 31,899 students.

-Muscogee County School District serves all parts of the county except Fort Moore for grades K-12.
-Fort Moore children are zoned to Department of Defense Education Activity (DoDEA) schools for grades K-8.
+Muscogee County School District serves all parts of the county except Fort Benning for grades K-12.
+Fort Benning children are zoned to Department of Defense Education Activity (DoDEA) schools for grades K-8.
 However, high school students attend the public high schools in the respective counties they are located in.

 Columbus is served by four branches of the Chattahoochee Valley Libraries: